SivaDurshika-G/Donezo_-Effortlessly-Organize-Your-Life-/README.md

 Taskify: To-Do List App

-Taskee is a simple web-based To-Do List App that helps you organize tasks efficiently.
+Taskify is a simple web-based To-Do List App that helps you organize tasks efficiently.
 With a clean design and essential features, it ensures better productivity.

 Features